 His wife was not able to "take him for all that he's got.
 Not even close.
 It was a fair deal.

 He stopped in to say "hello" recently.
 He looks like a new man.

 The rage from the betrayal of his ex-wife and his former best friend that at one time had consumed him is gone.

-He was surprised to find that he is not lonely.
-Rather, he's enjoying his freedom.
+He told us that his relationship with his children has never been better, and that he was surprised to find that he is not lonely but rather he's enjoying his freedom.